After years of promising his own health care plan, Trump settles for rebranding rather than repealing Obamacare

 A year later, he said such a plan would be out “over the next four weeks.”
 A month after that, he said a “phenomenal” plan would arrive “in about two months.”

-While no such plan arrived, the pandemic and the upcoming election have only increased the frequency with which Trump reiterated his promises.
+While no such plan arrived, the pandemic and the upcoming election have only increased the frequency with which Trump has reiterated his promises.

 In July, Trump told “Fox News Sunday” anchor Chris Wallace that he would be “signing a health-care plan within two weeks, a full and complete health-care plan.”

 Two weeks came and went with no plan.
-During a town hall that aired on ABC last week, Trump was confronted by a voter who told him that she would die if Obamacare’s protections for preexisting conditions were eliminated
+During a town hall that aired on ABC on Sept.
+15, Trump was confronted by a voter who told him that she would die if the ACA’s protections for preexisting conditions were eliminated

-Again, Trump said his own plan preserving those protections be out soon.
+Again, Trump said his own plan preserving those protections would be out soon.

 “We’re going to be doing a health-care plan very strongly and protect people with preexisting conditions,” Trump said.